TylerM2112/middlewherev3/styleGuide.md

 ```
 ### Naming
-**Components:** Component names should be in PasalCase e.g. `ProfileView.js`
+**Components:** Component names should be in PascalCase e.g. `ProfileView.js`

 **Reference Naming:** References to a component (or a variable in general) should be in camelCase. e.g. `let profileView = <ProfileView />`

 **Constant Variables:** Constant variables should be in UPPER_CASE. e.g. `const NEW_CONST_VAR = 'My name is Bob';`

 #### Alignment
-* Props for a component should be on seperate lines if there is more than one.
+* Props for a component should be on separate lines if there is more than one.

-* The ending closing tag (/>) should be where the begining chevon is.
+* The ending closing tag (/>) should be where the beginning chevon is.